DS256/Python-Hiding-eMail-Credentials/README.md

 # Python-Hiding-eMail-Credentials
-How to store, but hide, credentials used in sending emails from Python
+How to store, but hide, credentials used in sending emails from Python.
+Alternatives to encryption, decryption and obfuscation.

 ## Problem
 You are writing a Python script to send an email using the EMAIL and SMTPLIB.
-You need to provide email address, user name, password and server but don't want others to be able to see them.
+You need to provide email address, user name, password and server credentials but don't want others to be able to see them in the PY file.
 How to hide them?

 ## Solution Discussion
 In the past, I written a 'C' program to create an encrypted value for credentials and a 2nd 'C' program to decrypt these.
 I only distributed the SO 'C' compiled file so it was quite secure.
 However, this was cumbersome also not something I could share without exposing my algorithm.

-When you compile a Python script from PY to PYC all comments are lost but character strings can seen in, for example, in a HEXDUMP of the PYC.
-That means the credentials can still be discovered.
-However, numbers are not displayed.
+When you compile a Python script from PY to PYC all comments are removed but character strings can seen in, for example, in a HEXDUMP of the PYC.
+That means the character string credentials can still be discovered.
+However, numbers, in LISTs are not displayed.

 ## Final Solution

-The solution I came up with was to decompose a string into a LIST of ASCII numbers representing each character.
+The solution I came up with was to decompose a string into a LIST of their ASCII numbers representing each character.
 This LIST can be recomposed back into the original string by coverting the ASCII value into it's specific character.
+This removes the character string of credentials from the PY/PYC files.

-From a documentation point of view, the original credential string can be stored as a comment ajacent to the LIST value since comments are dropped during Python compilation.
+From a documentation point of view, the original credential string value can be stored as a comment ajacent to the LIST value since comments are dropped during Python compilation.

-## Sample Program
+## Sample Program With Character String Credentials

 This is a simple email program.
-I works (I tested it) before changing the credentials
+It works; I tested it before changing the credentials
 ```
 import smtplib
 from email.message import EmailMessage